The attachment of adult women to the Italian labour market in the shadow of COVID-19: Data and methodology

+The rest of the paper is organized as follows.
+Section \ref{sec:Data} illustrates the data and the methodology used.
+Section \ref{sec:ItalianLabourMarket} provides evidence of large heterogeneity in the Italian labour market before the COVID-19 pandemic, while Section \ref{sec:Post} analyses the determinants of the changes in female labour force participation due to the pandemic.
+Finally, Section \ref{sec:concludingRemarks} concludes the paper and discusses potential explanations for our findings.

-\subsection{Data and methodology}
+\section{Data and methodology}

-We use Italian quarterly longitudinal labour force data as provided by the Italian Institute of Statistics (ISTAT) for the period 2013 (quarter I) to 2020 (quarter IV).\footnote{Data for the period 2013 (quarter I) to 2020 (quarter IV) are available upon request at: https://www.istat.it/it/archivio/185540.} The Italian Labour Force Survey (LFS) follows a simple rotating sample design where households participate for two consecutive quarters, exit for the following two quarters, and come back in the sample for other two consecutive quarters.
+We use Italian quarterly longitudinal labour force data as provided by the Italian Institute of Statistics (ISTAT) for the period 2013 (quarter I) to 2020 (quarter IV).\footnote{Data for the period 2013 (quarter I) to 2020 (quarter IV) are available upon request at \url{https://www.istat.it/it/archivio/185540}.
+All codes and datasets used in the analysis are available at \url{https://people.unipi.it/davide_fiaschi/ricerca/}.} The Italian Labour Force Survey (LFS) follows a simple rotating sample design where households participate for two consecutive quarters, exit for the following two quarters, and come back in the sample for other two consecutive quarters.
 As a result, 50\% of the households, interviewed in a quarter, are re-interviewed after three months, 50\% after twelve months, 25\% after nine and fifteen months.
 This rotation scheme allows to obtain 3 months longitudinal data, which include almost 50\% of the original sample.

 The longitudinal feature of these data is essential for achieving a complete picture of significant economic phenomena of labour market mobility.
-Per each individual who has been interviewed we observe a large number of individual and labour market characteristics at the time of the interview and three months before.
-Taking into account the structure of this database, we compute the labour market flows by calculating the quarter-on-quarter transitions made by background individuals between different labour market states.

-On average approximately 70.000 individuals are interviewed each quarter, of which 45.000 are part of the working age population.
-The average quarterly inflow of younger individuals in the working age population is 0.3\%, while the average quarterly outflow of older individuals from the working age population is 0.4\%, backing our hypothesis of a (almost) constant working age population within quarters.
+Per each individual who has been interviewed, we observe a large number of individual and labour market characteristics at the time of the interview and three months before.
+On average, approximately 70,000 individuals are interviewed each quarter, of which 45,000 are part of the working age population.
+The average quarterly inflow of younger individuals in the working age population is 0.3\%, while the average quarterly outflow of older individuals from the working age population is 0.4\%, which implies a (almost) constant working age population within quarters.